griky15/RVA_08/README.md

         `com.ptc.vuforia.engine-11.4.4.tgz`.
      5. Wait for Unity to import the package — it should now appear as **Vuforia Engine 11.4.4** in the Package Manager.
 6. **Finally**
    - You will see a blank scene on your Unity.
 It's normal.
-Go to File → Open Scene and navigate to \RVA_08-master\Assets\Scenes\SolarSystem.unity.
+Go to File → Open Scene
+   - Navigate to \RVA_08-master\Assets\Scenes\SolarSystem.unity.
 Choose the file.
 5. **Use markers**
    - Project includes Sun and Earth image markers.
    - Print markers or use webcam to view AR.